yashwant-dangi/cloud/AWS/22-Data-and-analytics.md

 -- Managed extract, transform and load (ETL) service -- useful to prepare and transform data for analytics -- Fully serverless service

+## AWS Lake Formation

+- central place to have all your data for analytics purpose
+- makes it easy to setup a datalake in days
+- discover, cleanse, transform and ingest data into your datalake

+## Kinesis Data Analytics

+- Kinesis Data Analytics for SQL Applications can read from Data Streams and Data Firehose
+- Kinesis Data Analytics for Apache Flink
+  - Run any Apache Flink Application on a managed cluster on AWS